apache/commons-imaging/README.txt

 Credits
 =======

-See http://commons.apache.org/sanselan/team-list.html for the list of Sanselan committers and main contributors.
+See http://commons.apache.org/imaging/team-list.html for the list of Imaging committers and main contributors.